doki-land/vmz-framework/readme.md

 | Bind each request to an async generation and owner               | A stale response cannot overwrite a newer page or disposed region           |
 | Connect `user` writes to the loading branch and profile bindings | The browser patches affected regions instead of rerunning an unrelated tree |

 In VMZ, ordinary class fields are state.
 A `public` field is a prop.
-You do not start by wrapping every value in a signal, `ref`, store, hook, or factory.
+Authors start from those fields rather than wrapping every value in a signal, `ref`, store, hook, or factory.
 The compiler analyzes reads, writes, calls, control flow, ownership, and execution placement, then emits the smallest safe full-stack plan it can prove.

 ## Why it matters